 The soil for any germination process can neither be too clayey nor too loose.
 The main requirements are rich in nutrients, well-draining, and good anchorage.
 The soil has to be loose and light enough for air to move freely and for the seedling to push through the soil surface and come out.

-Specialised seedling mix is a good choice, but unnecessary one.
+Specialized seedling mix is a good choice, but an unnecessary one.
 An equal mix of vermicompost or any other good quality compost, garden soil, coco peat and 10% perlite works well.
 I personally just germinate my seeds in a mix of 60% cow manure and any indoor potting mix.

 Depth of Sowing

 While some seeds like to be sown deep, there are some that need to be sown at the surface, while some need light to germinate and need to be simply sprinkled on top of the moist soil.
 Another factor that plays an important role in the depth of sowing is how heavy or compacted the soil is, with clayey soil it becomes difficult for small seeds to break through the surface on germination.

 The general rule of thumb is to not sow the seeds at a depth more than twice to thrice the diameter of the seeds.
 Always cover the seeds wit a lose sprinkling of soil and not compact it by hand.

 Pro tips for successful seeds germination

 - Store your seeds in an airtight container in a cool, dry, and dark place.